freedom-finance-stack/suraksha-shield/README.md

 Before you start, make sure you have the following:
 - An AWS account with sufficient permissions to create CloudFormation stacks, Lambda functions, and EventBridge rules.
-- Use an AWS NAT Gateway and run the Lambda function inside a VPC that allows you to get a static IP.
-This static IP needs to be whitelisted by the Razorpay Security Team (security@razorpay.com).
 - AWS CLI installed and configured on your local machine.

 ### Cloning the Repository